rgulbrandson27/Silicon-Valley-Trail/README.md

 ### ⚙️ Features
 - **Game Loop** - Each day you encounter events and choose actions.
 - **Events** - Some events are landmark specific, while others are random.
-Events can have a positive or negative impact on team resources.
 - **Branching Routes** - Forks in the road enhance user decision-making and game results.
 - **API Integration**
   - The team's energy source/rations cost may change twice during the game due to live market rates.